 Types of asparagus

 Different colors can indicate different nutrients.
-So, you may want to think about feeding your chicken some foods with other colors as well like orange sweet potatoes, and red tomatoes.
+So, you may want to think about feeding your chicken some foods with other colors as well.
+For example chickens can eat tomatoes which are red.

 White asparagus is still a healthy treat for your chickens but it is not quite as nutrient rich as green and is much more difficult to find.

 This is, by far, the coolest looking asparagus.
 It is only grown during a small time frame during the year and is a deep, rich purple due to the presence of anthocyanins, the same thing that give blueberries their color (chickens can also eat blueberries).

 Purple asparagus is also the sweetest of the three strains due to it having "20% more" sugar content than white or green asparagus.
 While it's packed with as much sugar as feeding chickens cranberries, or feeding chickens raisins, it's probably best to stick with green or white over purple due to the sugar content.